RaffaeleCali/WasteVision_-_Evaluation/README.md

 - Estimate food waste from plate images using a consistent formula.
 - Allow users to configure and switch between different VLM providers.
 - Provide both web and mobile-compatible interfaces.
-- Enable batch evaluation of model responses via Jupyter notebooks.
+- Enable batch evaluation of model responses via Jupyter notebooks..

 ---